mrowe/strata-conf-ny-2015/README.md

 * [Day two notes](day_01_notes.org)
 * [Day three notes](day_01_notes.org)

-_Note_ these are in [Org mode][] format, but if you don't happen to use Org mode (why not?) they should be legible as plain text once you see past the lightweight mark up.
+_Note_ these are in [Org mode][] format, but if you don't happen to use Org mode (why not?) they should be legible as plain text once you see past the lightweight mark up (or view them on GitHub which does a pretty good job of pretending it's markdown).

 [Strata Conf New York]: http://strataconf.com/big-data-conference-ny-2015
 [Org mode]: http://orgmode.org